nheron/droolsonboarding/gettingStarted/lesson_3.md

 end
 ```

-In this rule, in the forall condition, we link the CashFLow instance to the Account instance.
+In this rule, in the forall condition, we link the CashFlow instance to the Account instance.
-We are going to do a test case where all objects are related
+We are going to do a test case where all objects are related.

 ```
     @Test